szlghl1/Food_Delivery_Application/README.md

     1. foo.com/restaurants

-        1. GET passing page and size (optional) as parameters and get list of restaurants
+        1. GET passing name(optional), page and size (optional) as parameters and get list of restaurants

         2. DELETE delete all restaurants